 By this time the meal should be cooked.

-Chicken breasts can be chopped, diced or server as a whole.
+Chicken breasts can be chopped, diced, or served as a whole.
 Everything is fine.
-The best thing is that even is you leave it out of the slow cooker for quite some time it still keeps its moisture.
+The best thing is that even if you leave it out of the slow cooker for quite some time it still keeps its moisture.
 So you won’t get the dry boring meat, but succulent moist one.

 Before serving you can grate in your favorite cheese, in my case, it is cheddar, as you can improve most of the one-pot meals with it.

-By the end, you have a sizable meal of creamy sexy chicken with rice and vegetables you like that can feed a family, is rich in nutrients and proteins.
-It is also super juicy, cheesy, and freezer friendly.
+By the end, you have a sizable meal of creamy sexy chicken with rice and vegetables you like that can feed a family, are rich in nutrients and proteins.
+It is also super juicy, cheesy, and freezer-friendly.

 Is there something not to love?